 Security risk or a "backdoor" program

 because of its intrusiveness and because it appears to collect information about computer users.

 It is advised to delete messages with Wdialupd downloaders and avoid running their executable files.

-[Description: Ero Carrera, Alexey Podrezov; F-Secure Corp.; May 26th-June 9th, 2003
+Description Created: Ero Carrera, Alexey Podrezov; F-Secure Corp.; May 26th-June 9th, 2003